forkiesassds/MCGalaxy-Stuff/README.md

 Improved version of the rainbow text plugin.
 The plugin uses color code r for rainbow text.
 ## fancyvoronoigen.cs
 An attempt to improve the Voronoi terrain generator in MCGalaxy to have terrain that doesn't consist of only cliffs
+## ForEach.cs
+A command that runs commands for each block within a selection.
+Inspired by /foreach on NA2.
 ## usedCmdWarn.cs
 Plugin that warns opchat when a command that is defined in `plugins/warncmds.txt` has been used
 ## preventDiscordBackdoor.cs